 The temptation to hoard this news-gathering resource was immense, and it was defeated only gradually, over the course of a century.
 During that time, Upton Sinclair called the A.P. “the most powerful and most sinister monopoly in America.”
 After a scandal resulted in the A.P.’s relocation to Chicago in 1897, the Illinois Supreme Court ruled against its restrictions on membership as anti-competitive, and so in 1900 the A.P. came back to New York, which had more permissive laws for cooperative associations.
 It would take a wartime Justice Department investigation, and a 1945 Supreme Court ruling, to turn the A.P. from an exclusive guild to something approaching an open-membership co-op.
 (Its British sister, the Press Association, had operated under this stipulation all along.)
-The courts’ rulings stood on the basis that the A.P. was not just a normal company; it was an essential media utility.

 The A.P. allows its members to severely reduce the cost of reportage, especially outside their physical territory.
 The wide range of political outlooks among its members ensures something as close to neutrality as journalism can hope for; it is an overlapping consensus that inclines toward facts.
 In contrast to most consumer publications, the company’s business model depends not on virality and click-bait but on trustworthiness.
 It does what many news organizations claim to do, but none can really accomplish: insulating news-gathering from news-selling.